 Importance of Lead Time

-Following points reflect the importance of lead times:
+The following points reflect the importance of lead times:

-- Comparing lead times against the set standards could help a business identify inefficiencies if any.
+- Comparing lead times against the set standards could help a business identify inefficiencies, if any.

 - Shortening lead times can help businesses boost productivity and restructure operations.

 - It also gives a company a competitive edge over rivals.